 - “Because I am going to be a film star.”
 Michael.

 - “So when we explain things we can make them interesting.”
 Grant.

 - “Because some of us need confidence.
 I am one of those who has not got much confidence.
 Please excuse the handwriting.”
 Alistair.

 Giving seven sermons a day, handling classes of twenty or more, is exhausting, a young person’s task.
 How do elderly teachers manage?
 I guess that’s why so many look for promotion to administrative posts, or drift out of the profession.

-One old codger who looked as if he had known Mr Bumble in his early teaching days, had the habit of putting algebra equations on the blackboard as the hour’s work, and falling asleep at his high desk, chin resting on his fist.
-The surprising thing was, classes tended to do the work and keep quiet so as not to waken him, or have him see Jim snog Mary in the back corner seat.
+One old codger who looked as if he had known Dickens’ Mr Bumble in his early teaching days, had the habit of putting algebraic equations on the blackboard as the hour’s work, and falling asleep at his high desk, chin resting on his fist.
+The surprising thing was, his classes tended to do the work on the blackboard and keep quiet so as not to waken him, or have him see Jim snogging Mary in the rear corner seat.

 My days as a drama teacher were memorable.
-I met and marvelled.
+They were the making of me.